lenarddome/CPSY622-introduction-to-data-analysis/NOTES.md

 They gave evidence suggesting that people's intuition about the conclusion (that is to say, the believability of the conclusion) swayed people's judgements - regardless of whether the conclusion was correct or not.
 If you are interested in cases like that, you can also look up Simpson's Paradox.

-Statistics is a way to remove the researcher from the results.
+Statistics is a way to remove the researcher POV from the results.
 The goal is to have a conclusion that will not depend on the people making the conclusion.
 So where does it fit into the process?